Domestic Violence Safety Planning During COVID-19

 All attendees will receive a Certificate of Attendance.
 Participants may apply for continuing education credits (CEUs) at the event.
 Certificates for CEUs will be mailed to participants within two weeks following the event.

 Course meets qualifications for 1.5 hours of Continuing Education Units.
 The Center for Innovation and Resources, Inc. (CIR) is approved by the California Association of Marriage and Family Therapists to sponsor continuing education for LMFTs and LCSWs.
 CIR maintains responsibility for this program/course and its content.
 CEUs will be available after the webinar for a fee of $20.
+If you need to cancel your CEU application, please email Kelly Flugum.

 Produced by the California Child Abuse Training and Technical Assistance Center of the Center for Innovation and Resources, Inc. with funding provided by the California Governor’s Office of Emergency Services (Cal OES), Victim Services Branch